QData/TextAttack-PromptAug/datasets/tasks/README.md

 1. If your task and its description are closely coupled, the task can create the description in conjunction with the question-answer pairs.
 In this case, have your task set `self.description` during each call to `generate_questions`.
 See `TransitivityTask` for an example.

 2. Your task may add additional information to a description.
 In this case, you must have your task set `self.description` during each call to `generate_questions` AND you must modify `loader.py` to add this information to the description when the data is loaded.
 See `ExistenceTrackingTask` and `loader.py` for an example.

+### Current Tasks

+#### Existence Task
+This task presents the description of the canvas to the model and asks if a certain object exists.
+For example,
+> There are 3 shapes in a canvas.
+There is a large red circle in the canvas.
+A small green circle is right of this large red circle.
+A small blue circle is to the above right of this large red circle.
+There is a small green circle in the canvas.
+A small blue circle is to the above left of this small green circle.
+There is a small blue circle in the canvas.
+Question: Is there a shape that is red?
+Expected answer is "Yes"

+#### Count Task
+This task presents the description of the canvas to the model and asks how many objects of a certain type exist.
+For example,
+> There are 3 shapes in a canvas.
+There is a large red triangle in the canvas.
+A large green circle is to the below right of this large red triangle.
+A small green square is to the below right of this large red triangle.
+There is a large green circle in the canvas.
+A small green square is to the above right of this large green circle.
+There is a small green square in the canvas.
+Question: How many large green triangles are there?
+Expected answer is "0"

+#### Transitivity Task
+This task presents the description of the canvas by choosing a shape as the "pivot point."
+Valid "pivot points" have at least one object to both their left and right OR at least one object both above and below them.
+The description of the canvas is the canvas is the shape that is the "pivot point" then all shapes in one direction and then all shapes in the other direction.
+The model is then asked for the relative position of two shapes that are not directly not to each other.
+For example,
+> There are 3 shapes in a canvas.
+There is a small blue square in the canvas.
+Below the small blue square is a small blue triangle.
+Above the small blue square is a large yellow circle.
+Question: Where is the small blue triangle relative to the large yellow circle?
+Expected answer is "Below"

+#### Coordinate Task
+This task presents the description of the canvas by giving the coordinate location of the center of each shape.
+The model is asked for the relative position of two shapes.
+For example,
+> There are 3 shapes in a canvas.
+There is a small red square at (16, 17).
+There is a large green triangle at (25, 15).
+There is a large blue triangle at (-6, 1).
+Question: Where is the large green triangle relative to the small red square?
+Expected answer is "Below Right"

+#### Existence Tracking Task
+This task presents the description of the canvas.
+Then shapes in the canvas are added and removed.
+The model is asked if a certain shape exists in the canvas after the additions and removals.
+For example,
+> There are 3 shapes in a canvas.
+There is a small blue circle in the canvas.
+A small red triangle is to the above left of this small blue circle.
+A large green circle is to the above left of this small blue circle.
+There is a small red triangle in the canvas.
+A large green circle is to the above left of this small red triangle.
+There is a large green circle in the canvas.
+A large blue triangle is added to the canvas.
+The large green circle is removed from the canvas.
+A small green triangle is added to the canvas.
+Question: Is there a large green circle in the canvas?
+Expected answer is "No"